juev/awesome-stars/README.md

 ## Go

+- [app-with-vault](https://github.com/rumyantseva/app-with-vault) - An example of how to interact with Vault from a Go application in a local environment.
+NOT PRODUCTION READY!
+For production readiness please reach out to your security engineers.
+- [notify](https://github.com/nikoksr/notify) - A dead simple Go library for sending notifications to various messaging services.
 - [fortio](https://github.com/fortio/fortio) - Fortio load testing library, command line tool, advanced echo server and web UI in go (golang).
 Allows to specify a set query-per-second load and record latency histograms and other useful stats.
 - [gopdf](https://github.com/signintech/gopdf) - A simple library for generating PDF written in Go lang
 - [go](https://github.com/json-iterator/go) - A high-performance 100% compatible drop-in replacement of "encoding/json"